 Strategic Marketing Planning – 20 credits

 This module will enhance your knowledge of marketing principles and practices by enabling you to critically analyse and apply concepts to the marketing planning process framework.
-You will use a marketing simulation game to enable you to design, construct and implement a marketing plan for a business, and evaluate its effectiveness through the analysis of marketing and financial data.
+The module utilises a marketing simulation game operating on a web-based software platform.
+The simulation enables you to design, construct and implement a marketing plan for a business, and evaluate its effectiveness through the analysis of marketing and financial data.

-This module helps students of international Business to develop their English language knowledge and skills to a level where they can communicate effectively and independently.
+This module helps you to develop your English language knowledge and skills to a level where you can communicate effectively and independently.
 This is achieved in a context where the language is used for the study of business skills.
-The emphasis is on developing practical reading, writing, speaking and listening skills to support the study of business-related courses at the university.
+The emphasis is on developing practical reading, writing, speaking and listening skills to support your study of business-related courses at the university.

-The aim of this module is to develop International Business students’ academic English and communicative skills.
-As well as gaining more awareness of language and vocabulary, students will also have opportunities to practise key skills for Business courses such as listening to lectures and giving presentations.
+The aim of this module is to develop international business students’ academic English and communicative skills.
+As well as gaining more awareness of language and vocabulary, you will also have opportunities to practise key skills for business courses such as listening to lectures and giving presentations.
 The module includes tasks that focus on teamwork and foster learner autonomy.

 Brand and Corporate Communications – 20 credits

 The focus of this module is on developing your understanding of the role all aspects of corporate communications play in building and sustaining the corporate brand and organisational reputation.
 In a 24/7 media environment, the importance of reputation management has never been higher.
 You will explore the wider context in which brands operate and the myriad of stakeholders who influence and can impact on corporate reputation.

 Contemporary Service and Retail Marketing – 20 credits

 For marketing graduates who find employment in service industries, the traditional product-based models of marketing are not always useful.
 Services and retailing are of enormous economic significance to most developed countries.
 You will develop appropriate marketing solutions to problems using case studies and reference to contemporary services and retail issues and developments.